erictleung/dotfiles/README.md

   and easily create LaTeX equation images.
 - [Twitter Card Validator](https://cards-dev.twitter.com/validator) - See how
   your website will show up on Twitter.
+- [OneLook](https://onelook.com/) - Dictionary with more expressive search
+  patterns and also has a nice thesaurus and reverse dictionary.

 **Cross-Platform Desktop**